Ruthless Criticism

 1.

 Der Spiegel already knew it two weeks ago: Capitalism has entered a new stage.
-The headline reads: “The new predatory capitalism - with greed and megalomania in bankruptcy” – and it continues below:
+The headline reads: “The new predatory capitalism – greed and megalomania in bankruptcy” – and it continues below:

 2.